Table of Contents

 nuclear weapons in the world's arsenals

-Today, some 9,000 nuclear weapons remain in the world’s arsenals—with over 90 percent owned by the United States and Russia.
+Today, some 12,700 nuclear weapons remain in the world’s arsenals—with about 90 percent owned by the United States and Russia.
 Both countries are actively planning to build new weapons, sparking a 21st century arms race and increasing the risk of nuclear war.

 Meanwhile, many of the Cold War’s most absurd and dangerous nuclear policies remain unchanged.
 In the United States, the president can order the launch of nuclear weapons without consulting anyone.
-And US policy allows it to use nuclear weapons first in a non-nuclear conflict with Russia, China, or North Korea—likely starting a nuclear war.
+And US policy allows the president to use nuclear weapons against an adversary in essence, to start a nuclear war.

 These policies and plans threaten the world in very real ways, and they need to change.
 You can help.